 To achieve these results, we combine traditional educational values with progressive teaching methods.
 The courses we offer have been carefully crafted so that students have the right skills for their chosen future pathways and can contribute successfully as global citizens.

 Our senior students are guided into a broad and balanced learning programme.
 Both academic and vocational pathways are offered to allow students to tailor-make their own programme of study.

 At Years 11 and 12, six subjects are undertaken as full-year courses; in Year 13, students specialise in five subjects.
 Multi-level study is often undertaken in the senior school.
 This means that students may select courses from two or more year levels in any one year.
 Again, multi-level programmes are designed with the learning needs of individual students in mind.

-Download a PDF of the Student and Parents Guidelines to NCEA by clicking on the picture below:
+Click links below for pdfs of the Student and Parents Guidelines to NCEA or Senior Choice Booklet by clicking on the pictures below: